FujoWebDev/community-at/src/content/docs/fujowebdev/extras/learn-along-notes.md

 ### Prerequisites #1

-Principles extracted:
+Principles I extracted:

 - **Write _to_ the audience:** Address the reader directly, set clear expectations, and anticipate questions they may have.
 Talk about different ways they might approach the material.
-- **Call to adventure:** You're telling the tale of a valiant hero that is about to go fight a trecherous enemy (JavaScript).
-Your language should reflect that.
+- **Call to adventure:** You're telling the tale of a valiant hero that is about to go embark on a trecherous journey, and your language should reflect that.
+  Note that this doesn't mean that itself JavaScript is treacherous: it's just what Boba-tan tells herself to psych herself up.
 - **Group related content, don't change "subject":** Paragraphs and sections often serve specific purposes.
 Don't let unrelated notes slip in: move them around, or reframe them so they match their surroundings.